 Sensor Fusion and Tracking Toolbox

-Design and simulate multisensor tracking and positioning systems
+Design, simulate, and test multisensor tracking and positioning systems

-Define and convert the true position, velocity, and orientation of objects in different reference frames.
+Define scenarios interactively with the Tracking Scenario Designer app and generate MATLAB scripts that define and convert the true position, velocity, and orientation of objects in different reference frames.

-Model IMU (inertial measurement units), GPS (global positioning systems), and INS (inertial navigation systems).
-Tune environmental parameters such as temperature, and noise properties of the models to mimic real-world environments.
+Model inertial measurement unit (IMU), GPS, altimeter, and INS sensors.
+Tune environmental parameters, such as temperature, and noise properties of the models to emulate real-world environments.

 Estimate pose with and without nonholonomic heading constraints using inertial sensors and GPS.
 Determine pose without GPS by fusing inertial sensors with altimeters or visual odometry.

-Plot objects orientation and velocity, ground truth trajectories, sensor measurements, and tracks in 3D.
+Plot the orientation and velocity of objects, ground truth trajectories, sensor measurements, and tracks in 3D.
 Plot detection and track uncertainties.
-Visualize track ID with history trails.
+Visualize track IDs with history trails.

 Sensor and Track Metrics

 Generate track establishment, maintenance, and deletion metrics including track length, track breaks, and track ID swaps.
-Estimate track accuracy with position, velocity, acceleration, and yaw rate root-mean square error (RMSE), along with average normalized estimation error squared (ANEES).
+Estimate track accuracy with position, velocity, acceleration, and yaw rate root-mean square error (RMSE) or average normalized estimation error squared (ANEES).
+Use integrated OSPA and GOSPA metrics to summarize performance in a single score.
 Analyze inertial sensor noise using Allan variance.